Mpox and Children: Should Kids Get the Smallpox Vaccine?

-The new school year has started amid a widening outbreak of monkeypox, a concurrence that has many parents wondering what if any precautions they should take to protect their children from the virus.
+The new school year has started amid a widening outbreak of mpox, formerly known as monkeypox, a concurrence that has many parents wondering what if any precautions they should take to protect their children from the virus.

 After all, we know that kids are somewhat notorious for transmitting contagious infections.
-It’s only natural that parents would be inclined to add monkeypox to the list of back-to-school issues to address.
+It’s only natural that parents would be inclined to add mpox to the list of back-to-school issues to address.

-Monkeypox vaccines are available for those 18 and older, but they are not approved for adolescents and children.
-The smallpox vaccine, which is no longer administered to the general public, has proved to be effective against monkeypox.
+Mpox vaccines are available for those 18 and older, but they are not approved for adolescents and children.
+The smallpox vaccine, which is no longer administered to the general public, has proved to be effective against mpox.
 That presents an interesting question that is yet to be addressed by health agencies.

-Should kids get the smallpox vaccine to prevent monkeypox?
+Should kids get the smallpox vaccine to prevent mpox?
 The answer is complicated.

-Cases of monkeypox, a once rare virus confined mostly to Central and West Africa, have now been reported in just about every state in the country, including Louisiana.
+Cases of mpox, a once rare virus confined mostly to Central and West Africa, have now been reported in just about every state in the country, including Louisiana.

 For now, health experts say most cases detected have been in gay, bisexual or other men who have sex with men.
 However, it’s important to note that anyone exposed to the virus can get it, and that includes women and children.